imixs/imixs-workflow/src/site/markdown/webtools/index.md

 ### The DataController
 One of the core concepts of the Imixs-Workflow API is a dynamic document structure represented by the class [ItemCollection](../core/itemcollection.html).
 This concept makes it possible to store any data fields of a web form into the Imixs back-end service.
-The DataControler is a CDI Bean providing the interface to an ItemCollection and basic methods to access the Imixs EntityService.
+The DataControler is a CDI Bean providing the interface to an ItemCollection and basic methods to access the Imixs DocumentService.
 The Component provides methods to save, load and delete an entity.

 	<h:inputText value="#{dataController.item['txtSubject']}"/>
 	...